shawn-y-sun/Customer_Analytics_Retail/README.md

 ![image](https://user-images.githubusercontent.com/77659538/110488070-1face980-8129-11eb-8e68-d3b46de7cc3a.png)

 🔶 Insights:
-- The standard deviation amongst customers from the second segment is quite high.
+- The standard deviation amongst 'Career-Focused' is quite high.
 This implies that the customers in this segment are at least homogenous that is least alike when it comes to how often they visit the grocery store
-- The standard fewer opportunities and well-off clusters are very similar in terms of their average store purchases.
+- The standard, fewer opportunities, and well-off clusters are very similar in terms of their average store purchases.
 This is welcome information because it would make them more comparable with respect to our future analysis!

 Display the average number of purchases by segments, help us understand how often each group buys candy bars<br>
 ![image](https://user-images.githubusercontent.com/77659538/110488334-5a168680-8129-11eb-865c-b6c1184ca63a.png)

 🔶 Insights:
 - For Career-focused, standard deviation is the highest it might be that a part of the segment buys products very frequently, and another part less so.
 Although consumers in this segment have a somewhat similar income, the way that they might want to spend their money might differ.
-- The most homogenous segment appears to be that of the fewer opportunities.
+- The most homogenous segment appears to be that of the standard.
 This is signified by the segment having the lowest standard deviation or shortest vertical line.
-The first segment seems consistent as well with about 25 average purchases and a standard deviation of 30.
+The fewer opportunties segment seems consistent as well with about 25 average purchases and a standard deviation of 30.

 ### 2.3 Brand Choice
 First, we select only rows where incidence is one.
 Then we make dummies for each of the 5 brands.<br>